Nowcasting Growth using Google Trends Data: A Bayesian Structural Time Series Model: Data

-Since search terms can display seasonality, we deseasonalise all Google Trends by the Loess filter, as recommended by \citet{scott2014predicting}, which is implemented with the "stl" command in R and make sure that they are individually stationary to avoid any spurious correlation \footnote{To mitigate any inaccuracy stemming from sampling error, we downloaded the set of Google Trends seven times between 01/07-08/07/2019 and took the cross-sectional average.
-Since we used the same IP address and google-mail account, there might still be some unaccounted measurement error which could be further mitigated by using web-crawling.}.
-Finally, our pseudo-real time calendar can be found in table 1 and has been constructed after the data's real publication schedule.
-It comprises a total of 31 vintages which make for an equal number of information sets $\Omega^v_t$ for $v = 1,\cdots,31$ which are used to construct nowcasts as explained in section 4.
-In order for the Google Trends search indexes to represent the latest available information within a given month, we treat them as only observable at the end of the given month \footnote{Alternatively, one could use bridge methods as in \citet{ferrara2019google} who update monthly GT indexes on a weekly basis.
-We leave this for future investigation.}.
+Since search terms can display seasonality, we deseasonalise all Google Trends by the Loess filter, as recommended by \citet{scott2014predicting}, which is implemented with the ``stl'' command in R.\footnote{To mitigate against inaccuracy stemming from sampling error, we downloaded the set of Google Trends seven times between 1 August 2021 to 8 August 2021 and took the cross-sectional average.
+Since we used the same IP address and google-mail account, there might still be some unaccounted measurement errors.
+However, using topics and categories instead of individual search terms, we observe much lower sampling variance.}